thethatneverwas/lambdatest/README.md

 # README

-This is a very simple npm handler to test AWS Lambda.
+This is a very simple npm handler running on AWS Lambda.

-1. Before you run, you need to configure your AWS CLI with your developer keys.
+1. Prerequisite: you need to configure your AWS CLI with your developer keys.
 You also need to create and configure a Lambda role.

 ```sh